 The good news is there are plenty of steps that you can take as an older adult to maintain the muscle mass you currently have, build more muscle, drop excess weight, and get in better shape.
 It may be more challenging than in your youth, as muscle mass tends to peak around 40 years old and decline steadily after that.
 But it’s absolutely possible, without becoming a gym rat or fitness junkie, and is well worth the effort for your health and well-being.

-Diet and nutrition are a critical aspect of building muscle and maintaining a healthy weight and avoiding weight gain.
+Diet and nutrition are critical aspects of building muscle and maintaining a healthy weight and avoiding weight gain.
 A healthy diet provides numerous health benefits, but for the purposes of this guide, we really want to focus on the role of diet and nutrition as it related to muscle health.
 For optimal muscle mass, you need to consider a few key aspects of your diet.
 Specifically:

 Equally important and worth a mention: no matter what your fitness level or how intense a workout or exercise routine you may be considering, always get enough fluids and stay hydrated!